TCEC Season 15

 The 15th season of the Top Chess Engine Championship began on the 6 March 2019 and ended on 12 May 2019.

 The season featured for the first time two separate Division 4s, the winners of which moved to a playoff for promotion to Division 3.
 Also notable is the emergence of a new neural network-based engine based on AlphaZero, AllieStein, which reached the premier division, and Leela Chess Zero's victory in the superfinal, which marks the first time a neural-network engine has won the superfinal.

 Overview

 Structure

-The season comprised six divisions: two Division 4s (4a and 4b), a Division 3, 2, and 1, and the Premier Division.
-The top two engines of Division 4 advance to a playoff against each other, with the top two finishers advancing to Division 3.
-From there on, the structure is the same as the previous seasons: the top two engines of each division promote to the division above, while the bottom two engines relegate.
-The top two engines of the Premier Division contest a 100-game superfinal.
-The lengths of the opening books used increases as the divisions progress.
-The time control increases from 30 minutes + 5 seconds per move in Division 4 to 90 minutes + 5 seconds per move in the Premier Division.
+The season was structured into six divisions: two Division 4s (4a and 4b), Division 3, Division 2, Division 1, and the Premier Division.
+In Division 4, the top two engines advanced to a playoff against each other, with the top two finishers moving up to Division 3.
+The structure from Division 3 onward remained consistent with previous seasons: the top two engines in each division advanced to the next higher division, while the bottom two engines were relegated.
+The top two engines in the Premier Division competed in a 100-game superfinal.
+The length of the opening books used increased as the divisions progressed, and the time control ranged from 30 minutes + 5 seconds per move in Division 4 to 90 minutes + 5 seconds per move in the Premier Division.